nearform/minishift-demo/README.md

 # Minishift Demo
 The purpose of this repo is to demonstrate how Minishift and OpenShift can be used to develop software in a local development environment.
 This repo has changed since we wrote the original [blog post](http://www.nearform.com/nodecrunch/minishift-development-environment-node-js-projects-openshift-kubernetes/)

-Two points of difference, We no longer use the nodemon process with mounts on the local host.
-This was causing issues with failed deployments getting stuck in unvirtuous cycles of failures.
-We Also switched to using a nearform supported image of node.
+Two points of difference with our recent update.
+We no longer use volumnes tied to the local host and we also switched to using a nearform supported image of node.
+Hot syncing the files is still supported with these changes.

 ## Minishift Setup
 If you dont have minishift setup these steps work on **High Sierra version 10.13.4 (17E199)**